Whose woods these are, I think I know. His trailer’s in the village, though. He will not see me stoppin’ here To smoke a butt and drink some beer.

 Welcoming

-Welcome is not the same as belonging, but it’s what brings the world into focus.
+The warm greeting, the open door of a new place - welcome brings the world into focus, even when it doesn’t mean belonging.
 I have been and remain welcome in many places to which I do not belong.
-I’m welcome with my in-laws in Boston, with mountaineers in Colorado, with musicians in Brooklyn, with colleagues in Cardiff and Valencia.
-I don’t belong to any of those places, but the people there greet me warmly and make me comfortable.
-My gratitude for this is incalculable, and I am fierce in my determination to extend that welcome to those who come to this place to which I belong.
+I’m welcome with my in-laws in Boston, with mountaineers in Colorado, with colleagues in Valencia.
+I don’t belong to any of those places, but the people there know me and let me be comfortable in their company.
+My gratitude for this is incalculable, and I am determined to extend that welcome to those who come to this place.

 Snow